Texas A&M University-Kingsville

 The McNair Scholars program is made possible through a grant from the U.S. Department of Education.
 This grant supports undergraduate students' scholarly activities throughout the academic year and summer.
 Through this support, Texas A&M University-Kingsville is playing a very important role in preparing faculty by encouraging students to pursue graduate studies.

 During the academic year, students participate in activities that support and encourage high level of educational achievement.
-In addition, the program will also offer seminars focused on graduates school and GRE exam preparation, as well as other cultural and educational activities.
+In addition, the program will also offer seminars focused on graduate school and GRE exam preparation, as well as other cultural and educational activities.
 Academic year activities are specifically designed to prepare juniors and seniors to be candidates for the next summer's research component.

 During the summer semester, students engage in a summer research internship to complete a research project under the mentorship of a faculty member in their discipline.
 Scholars present their research at the annual McNair presentation luncheon.